-All passwords are breakable and the time to break it depends on the strength of the password and the number of allowed attempts.
+All passwords are breakable and the time to break them depends on the strength of the password and the number of allowed attempts.

-Follow these 6 simple step to improve your password management.
+Follow these 6 simple steps to improve your password management:

 STEP 1.
 Create one very strong password that nobody knows and you remember it.

-6 complex characters (2 digits, 2 special symbols, 2 upper cases)
+• contain a few 4-6 complex characters (digits, special symbols, punctuation, upper cases)

 STEP 2.
-Use this strong password for the core offline systems like:
+Use this strong password for the few offline and local logins (on systems and applications which don't store your password on the web).

-Computer login, Master Password for a password manager, backups encryption, your server operating system password, VPN, SSH keys, and other offline systems.
+Use it for your computer login, the master password for a password manager, backups encryption, Time Capsule access, your private server operating system, VPN, SSH keys, and other offline systems.

 STEP 3.
 Choose a password manager